 Suppose in a bull market condition, this pattern is formed and if it fails to break the upper trend line, traders go short when the price goes below 3rd swing high (R2).

-Similar is the scenario, when the market is in a bear phase and it fails to break lower trend line (S2), trader take a long position when price closes above 3rd swing high.
+Similar is the scenario, when the market is in a bear phase and it fails to break the lower trend line (S2), traders take a long position when the price closes above the 3rd swing high.

-Here is the chart of TCS we can see that every time price is respecting its supports zone and beautifully following the trend line.
-When price unable to break its resistance line (Upper line connected by point 1, 3 and 5) after the 5th swing, a short position can be added below the black line as shown in the figure.
+Here is the chart of TCS we can see that every time price is respecting its supports zone and beautifully follows the trend line.
+When the price is unable to break its resistance line (Upper line connected by points 1, 3, and 5) after the 5th swing, a short position can be added below the black line as shown in the figure.

 Patterns are easy to trade.
 But finding the pattern from the chart and identifying it properly is the main art of trading.

-Sometimes only pattern is not enough to take best trading decisions you may need multiple indicators to identify better entry and exit points.
+Sometimes the only pattern is not enough to take the best trading decisions you may need multiple indicators to identify better entry and exit points.

 Did you find this pattern useful?
 Tell us by commenting below.